 8 Barton, H. and Grant, M. 'Urban Planning for Healthy Cities: A Review of the Progress of the European Healthy Cities Programme', (2011) 90 Journal of Urban Health, 139.
 Equity in health is defined as the absence of systematic disparities in health between social groups who have different levels of social advantage/disadvantage.
 By adopting this definition, the focus of this study is on the manner in which health resources are distributed and other processes that drive health inequality.
 See Braveman, P. and Gruskin, S. 'Defining Equity in Health', (2003) 57 Journal of Epidemiol Community Health, 254-55.
 The World Health Organization also takes cognizance of the fact that inequities in the conditions of daily living are shaped by social norms, policies, and practices that tolerate or actually promote unfair distribution of and access to power, wealth, and other necessary resources.
-See World Health Organization, Closing the Gap in a Generation: Health Equity through Action on the Social Determinants of Health (World Health Organization, 2008) 10.
+See World Health (World Health Organization, 2008) 10.
 Health capability is used to define an individual's ability to be healthy.
 See Ruger, J.P., 'The Health Capability Paradigm and the Right to Health Care in the United States', (2016) 37(4) Theor Med Bioeth, 275-92.